-Appendix A HOLMES COUNTY SCHOOL BOARD PUPIL PROGRESSION STAFFING FORM FOR K8
+HOLMES COUNTY SCHOOL BOARD PUPIL PROGRESSION STAFFING FORM FOR K8

+School: Date:

+Student: Grade:

+A review of school records including standardized tests and daily workfor has been reviewed to determine appropriate placement for the school year for promotion as outlined in the Pupil Progression Plan has been reviewed. r.
+In addition, the criteria

-The committee is in agree ment that the following placement is in the best interest of the student and that all other alternatives have been exhausted and would be ineffective at this time.
-Placement Retained in grade Placed for Good Cause in grade Reasons for placement: Summer School Other Staffing Committee: Principal/Designee Date Guidance Counselor Date Teacher(s) Date Parent/Guardian Date $\square$ Parent came to meeting $\Box$ Contacted parent by phone □ Mailed copy to parent (If parent is unable to attend the meeting, contact by phone may be made with documentation.
+The committee is in agree ment that the following placement is in the best interest of other alternatives have been exhausted and would be ineffective at this time. the student and that all

+Placement

+Retained in grade Placed for Good Cause in grade

+Reasons for placement:

+Summer School Other

+Staffing Committee:

+Principal/Designee Date

+Guidance Counselor Date

+Teacher(s) Date

+Parent/Guardian Date

+☐ Parent came to meeting ☐ Contacted parent by phone ☐ Mailed copy to parent Date

+(If parent is unable to attend the meeting, contact by phone may be made with documentation.
 Copy should be mailed if parent does not attend the meeting.)